Share on Facebook

 • Deldar Legal offers bilingual support and free case reviews 24/7

-California Electric Scooter Laws in 2025
+What Are the California Electric Scooter Laws for 2025?

 Electric scooters and motorized scooters share many features, but California law treats them differently in some cases.
 Electric scooters run on rechargeable batteries and are designed for short-distance travel in urban areas.
 They usually have small electric motors, floorboards for standing, and top speeds limited by state law.
 Motorized scooters, on the other hand, may use gas engines or larger electric systems and can reach higher speeds.